cwarden45/BPSC234_Term_Paper-QTL/mpMap2_Simulated_Data/README.md

 vegan_2.5-6.tar.gz
 ```

-**There is also a required `asreml` package.**  However, I believe that a license is needed for that dependency, such as [here](https://cran.r-project.org/web/packages/biometryassist/vignettes/installing-asreml-r.html).
+**There is also a required `asreml` package.**  However, I believe that a license is needed for [ASReml-R](https://vsni.co.uk/software/asreml-r/), such as [here](https://cran.r-project.org/web/packages/biometryassist/vignettes/installing-asreml-r.html).

 If I had such a license, then the `devtools` installation may work and/or may at least help to reduce the number of dependencies to install manually?